Why Cats Need to Exercise

 Whether we like it or not, us kitties need frequent exercise!
 Just like you humans, obesity is on the rise in cats and is generally caused by a poor diet and lack of exercise.

-As many of you know, we are a fresh, raw food family which has contributed to Beau’s and my overall good health from the inside out.
+As many of you know, we are a fresh, raw food family which has contributed to Bouvier's, Beau’s and my overall good health from the inside out.
 You can learn more about what we have said about the BARF diet and how it can transform your cat’s health and well-being here.

-The Benefits A Two-Cat Household
+The Benefits A Multi-Cat Household

 The absolute easiest way to get us off our butts and running around is to have a second cat.
 Every cat advocate from rescues, cat behaviorists and adoption groups promote the concept of a two-cat household.
 Cats are NOT solitary creatures, though there is the rare exception when a certain cat needs to be the only cat in the house.

 Generally speaking, cats will become buddies and spend part of their day playing together and rumbling and tumbling around the house.
-Being two boys, it was a natural for us and thankfully it has worked out great.
-Beau and I are a good match because I was a couch potato until he showed up with his energetic personality.
+Being three boys, it was a natural for us and thankfully it has worked out great.
+Beau and I are particularly a good match because I was a couch potato until he showed up with his energetic personality.
 It is a “Yin and Yang” situation, but it works as he gets me moving!

 It’s important to consider the personalities when adopting a second cat, to hopefully ensure that they will “exercise and entertain” each other, which is a win-win for all.